 Employees may be directed to work over their contracted hours due to natural disasters and other extraordinary events or other events critical to the mission of the agency.
-The Department has established leave payment plans to address compensation of excluded employees for these extra hours worked.
-The Career Service (CS) Regular Compensation Leave Payment Plan and Select Exempt Service (SES) Extraordinary Payment Plan will be activated by the Human Resource Office upon approval of the Secretary or his designee.
+The Department has established policies to address compensation of excluded employees for these extra hours worked.
+The Secretary, Assistant Secretary or District Secretary must approve the extra pay compensation for Excluded CS (Career Service) employees and Excluded SES (Select Exempt Service) employees below the bureau chief level.
+SES employees at or above the bureau chief (or comparable) level are not eligible to be compensated for extra hours worked.